zen0wu/topcoder-greed/README.md

 Currently, I'm still immature, and under development.
 Any help is helpful and greatly appreciated.

-A note, C# support is not available in me now.
-And my developers seems not familiar with C#, if you're willing to add this, I'll very be grateful to you!

 You can contribute to me in 2 ways: